NREL/HPC/Systems/Swift/running.md

 nm phostone | grep intel | wc
 ```

 on the two versions of the program.
-It will show how many calls to Intel routines are in each, 51 and 36 compared to 0.
+It will show how many calls to Intel routines are in each, 51 and 36 compared to 0 for the gnu versions.